PeteShearer/IntroToAopWithPostSharp/README.md

 IntroToAopWithPostSharp
 =======================

-This is the completed code from my first AOP blog post.
+This is the completed code from my AOP Blog Post Series